Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed the five steps in the compromise on conformity technique for parents of excluded adolescents.
+In the last section, we discussed the five steps in the compromise on conformity technique for parents of excluded adolescents.
 These five steps are, paying attention to the adolescent’s style, undergarments, facial or body hair, hygiene, and compromising on media.

-On this track, we will discuss helping clients understand four aspects of the ‘clique chick’.
+In this section, we will discuss helping clients understand four aspects of the ‘clique chick’.
 These four aspects are, what makes the clique chick tick, the clique squeeze, rapid responses, and the bottom line.

 My client, Tanya, age 15, stated, "I couldn’t believe it!
 Recently I started getting invited to parties at Becca’s house!
 Becca is the top of everything at school, she’s the perfect clique chick.
 I felt so excited, I was finally ‘in’ with those girls.
 They helped me pick out a whole new style, new music… But then I started noticing that at these parties, all those girls drink and smoke.
 I’ve never wanted to get in to that.
 Then at the last party, I found myself picking up a beer, just because Becca was.
 The only thing that stopped me drinking the beer was Becca’s parents showing up."